stefan-hoeck/idris2-pack/README.md

 ### Uninstalling pack

 If you installed pack directly (i.e. not through a package manager like AUR), you can uninstall it with `pack uninstall`.
+This will also uninstall pack's Idris2 installation and packages.

 ### Further help